Rozanova/App-Design/Syllabus.md

 * Show example projects.
 * Syllabus review.
 * Design theory review.
-* Setting up Behance, sharing QC emails.
+* Setting up blog (Wordpress, Medium, Tumblr), sharing QC emails.

 ##### HW:
 * Quick 2-3 paragraphs about potential app idea (you can just publish a project in Behance for that and then send me the link by email to kr2176@nyu.edu) and interests based on the four options for class projects: